Serena van der Woodsen: Season 2

-The second season shows Serena spending the summer with her family and Blair in the Hamptons, attempting to move on from her failed relationship with Dan.
-During a dramatic party, she and Dan briefly reconcile their relationship and return to New York.
-Their relationship becomes public again but ends sooner than expected during a blackout as both are unable to move past the problems that previously ruined their relationship.
-After a disastrous double date with Dan and a new transfer, Amanda, that ends with two of Blair's mean girls throwing Nair at Amanda and Dan accusing Serena of being behind it, Serena takes matters into her own hands and easily re-establishes herself as Queen, thus reigniting her rivalry with Blair.
+The second season shows Serena spending the summer with her family and Blair in the Hamptons, attempting to move on from her relationship with Dan.
+During a dramatic party, she and Dan briefly reconcile and return to New York.
+Their relationship becomes public again but ends sooner than expected during a blackout as neither can move past the problems that previously ruined their relationship.
+After a disastrous double date with Dan and a new transfer, Amanda, that ends with two of Blair's mean girls throwing Nair at Amanda and Dan accusing Serena of being behind it, Serena takes matters into her own hands and reestablishes herself as Queen, thus reigniting her rivalry with Blair.
 She has Dan publicly ostracized throughout the school.
 Exposing herself to New York's high society, she meets Poppy Lifton, a socialite, and further strains her relationship with Blair during Eleanor Waldorf's fashion show when she and Poppy participate in it.
-Serena and Blair eventually reconcile during a trip to Yale, where she didn't originally want to apply to but then took the opportunity to do so after Blair told her she couldn't possibly get in.
+Serena and Blair reconcile during a trip to Yale, where she didn't originally want to apply to but then did after Blair told her she couldn't possibly get in.

-An exhibit in Rufus' gallery has Serena finding new love with a childhood friend and artist, Aaron Rose.
-She eventually reconciles with Dan but their friendship soon threatens her new love with Aaron, prompting him to escort her to a ball where Serena receives news from her mother of Bart's death.
+An exhibit at Rufus's gallery has Serena finding new love with a childhood friend and artist, Aaron Rose.
+She reconciles with Dan but their friendship soon threatens her relationship with Aaron, prompting him to escort her to a ball where Serena receives news from her mother of Bart's death.
 During Bart's funeral, Aaron notices her continually drawn towards Dan and invites her to come with him to Argentina, which she accepts.
 Upon their return, Serena breaks up with Aaron, and she is free to pursue a relationship with Dan.
-The two reunite, only to face the awkward discovery that they share a sibling.
-Dan and Serena's relationship further suffers when she realizes their diverging college choices, her continuous mistrust in him, and Dan's affair with a teacher that drives her to prematurely end their relationship.
+They reunite, only to face the awkward discovery that they share a sibling.
+Dan and Serena's relationship further suffers when she realizes their diverging college choices, her continual mistrust of him, and Dan's affair with a teacher that drives her to prematurely end their relationship.